What’s the average home price in Central Florida heading into 2026?

 2026 forecast:

-Economists project modest appreciation around 2–4%, thanks to steady job growth, new construction, and migration from out-of-state buyers—especially from the Northeast and Midwest.
-Mortgage rates may inch down slightly if inflation continues to stabilize, giving more buyers breathing room.
+Economists project modest appreciation around 2–4%, thanks to steady job growth, new construction, and migration from out-of-state buyers, especially from the Northeast and Midwest.
+Mortgage rates may inch down slightly if inflation continues to stabilize, giving more buyers breathing room and opportunities.

 What this means for buyers:

-• 2026 may be the last “balanced” year before demand surges again if rates ease.
+• 2026 may be the last year of a strong buyer's market before demand surges again if rates ease.

 • Clermont and Minneola still offer entry-level value with newer developments and lower taxes.

-• Windermere and Winter Garden remain premium, but incentives from builders may reappear.
+• Windermere and Winter Garden remain premium, but incentives from new home builders have helped their draw, offering rates in the 5% range and credits towards closing and design.

 Bottom line: